How To Find The Equation Of Axis Of Symmetry

 Comprehensive Overview: Delving into the Details

 Consider the example y = x² + 4x + 3.
 To find the axis of symmetry, we first identify a and b.
 In this case, a = 1 and b = 4.
 Using the formula x = -b / 2a, we get x = -4 / (2 * 1) = -2.
-Therefore, the equation of the axis of symmetry is x = -2.
+Because of this, the equation of the axis of symmetry is x = -2.
 This vertical line passes through the vertex of the parabola, dividing it into two symmetrical halves.

 Trends and Latest Developments